rclee33/lee-assessment/content.md

 - Correct errors.
 - Use the active voice and present tense.
 - Address the reader as "you", not "we".
-- Phrase statements as positive rather than negative.
+- Phrase statements positively rather than negatively.
 - Make the language simple and plain.
 - Avoid euphemisms.
 - Structure the text so it has a logical flow.